 How to Reset the Tire Pressure Light

-Reset The Tire Pressure Light on Your CDJR Vehicle
+How to Reset the Tire Pressure Light in Your Car

-After fixing your flat or adding air to your tire, the tire pressure light should turn off automatically, but if it remains on, try these methods:
+After fixing your flat or adding air to your tire, the tire pressure light should turn off automatically, but sometimes it needs a little boost:

 - Insert the key into the ignition, then turn the key to the “On” position without starting the car.
 Press the TPMS reset button and hold it until the tire pressure light blinks three times, then release it.
 Start your car and let the engine run for 20 minutes to reset the sensor.

-- Pick your favorite highway in Watsonville and drive for ten minutes at 50 MPH or higher.
+- Drive for ten minutes at 50 MPH or higher.
 Typically this will reset the sensor the next time you start your car.